cheonjaeung/cheonjaeung.github.io/content/about/index.en.md

 showReadingTime: false
 ---

-My name is Jaewoong Cheon from South Korea.
+My name is Jaeung Cheon from South Korea.

 I am a Software Engineer mainly on Android application and library development.
 I'm currently working at [Dealicious, Inc](https://dealicious.kr) as Android Developer.